MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-06-open-ai.md

 1. Select **Create new deployment**.

 1. Click the **Select a model** drop-down and then choose "gpt-35-turbo".
-Note that, if you prefer, you can choose a different model.
+Note that, if you prefer, you can choose a different model; however, this would require some changes to the code.

 1. For the other settings, choose the names and options that make the most sense for you and your organization.